wp-plugins/jabber-feed/readme.txt

 anything here (if you fill even only one field, then it will be used instead of SRV and default values).

-The default values will be used if fields empty and no SRV is configured:
+The default values will be used if fields empty and no SRV is configured on the Jabber server:

 * the Jabber server (often the same as 'myseveraddress' of the jid);
 * the Jabber port (usually 5222).